Flinsch/flangee77/docs/code-style-guide.md

 ## Curly Bracket Placement

-- Always wrap braces after `class`, `struct`, `union`, and `enum` declarations/definitions as well as `extern` etc.
-- Always wrap braces after function declarations/definitions (if not single-line anyway).
-- Place the opening curly bracket on the same line as a lambda function definition.
+- (Nearly) always break before braces.
-- Place the opening curly bracket on the same line of `namespace` definitions.
+- Exception: namespaces.
+Place the opening curly bracket on the same line here.
-- Use the same-line style for `if`, `else`, `for`, `while`, `switch`, and other control statements.
+- Also use the same-line style for lambda function definitions.
-- Exception: `case` statements.
-These do not actually require a block, and if they do (i.e., in the case of local variable declarations), this should be treated like &ldquo;regular&rdquo; blocks for encapsulating temporary local variable declarations (although they should be avoided) and should therefore be wrapped accordingly.
 - Don't indent braces themselves.

 ---